mcavallo-git/Coding/linux/Linux - find (files with attributes matching).md

-### Locate all files with a specific file-extension in a specific directory (and subdirectories)
+### File Extension (Single) - Locate all files with a specific file-extension in a specific directory (and subdirectories)
 ```
 FIND_EXTENSION="pdf";